Try before you buy with our Taster Week!

 On day 4 we will glue up the four tray sides, cut the handles using the band saw and then shape them by hand using spokeshaves and rasps.
 We will also look at veneering, an important and widely used skill in furniture making.
 By the end of the day the tray will really start to take shape.

 The last day is reserved for putting the finishing touches to the tray – gluing on the handles, sanding and cleaning up.
 By the end of the afternoon you’ll be applying a coat of oil.
 By this point in the week you will have covered basic and advanced furniture making techniques, used a few machines, finished a tray and, most importantly, had a good time!

 Here's what some of our students are saying about our one week taster course:

 ‘I learned an enormous amount and enjoyed every minute of it.
 It was also great talking to your colleagues and one year students, and learning that they all find you as fantastically inspiring as I have!
 The atmosphere is very special.
 Among the many things that struck me were, one, how great design is the backbone of everything you do, and, two, how beginner students are expected on day one to strive for the same levels of precision that you achieve.’

 ‘It has been one of the most incredible experiences of my life.
 Marc constructed a programme of activities perfectly suited to my abilities and needs.
 All in all I cannot put into words how special this week has been and how useful and inspiring it has been to me in my future work.’

-There’s no need to bring any tools or materials, but please bring a packed lunch.
+The price is all inclusive so there’s no need to bring any tools or materials, but please bring a packed lunch!